truenas/documentation/content/TrueCommand/SystemManagement/_index.md

 Clicking the system name on the card shows an expanded view of the system with more [Single System Management options]({{< relref "/TrueCommand/SystemManagement/SingleSystem/_index.md" >}}).

-Clicking  ISCSI, NFS, and SMB will open Services management area that will allow the user to stop/start Services for the system.
+Clicking  ISCSI, NFS, and SMB will open an area that will allow the user to stop/start Services for the system.

-Clicking VM will open the Virtual Machines management area that will allow the user to start/stop VM's on the system.
+Clicking VM will open the Virtual Machines an area that will allow the user to start/stop VM's on the system.

-Clicking APPS will open the Jails management area that will allow the user to start/stop APPS/Jails on the system.
+Clicking APPS will open an area that will allow the user to start/stop APPS (SCALE)/Jails (TN 12.x) on the system.

 #### Options Menu